Foster Botanical Garden: History

 In 1853, Queen Kalama leased 4.6 acre of land to William Hillebrand, a German physician and botanist who built his home and planted trees on the site.
 During his stay, he introduced a number of plants to Hawaii, as well as deer and mynah birds.
 Many of the large trees growing today on the Upper Terrace were Hillebrand's plantings.
 After 20 years Hillebrand returned to Germany, where he published Flora of the Hawaiian Islands in 1888.
 In 1884 the property was sold to Thomas R. Foster and his wife Mary E. Foster (née Robinson), who continued to develop the garden as their homesite.
 Upon her death in 1930, Mary Foster bequeathed the land and her home to the City and County of Honolulu, with the provision that the city accept and forever keep and properly maintain the (gardens) as a public and tropical park to be known and called Foster Park.
 At the time, the gardens were roughly 5.5 acre.

 Dr. Harold Lyon, the first director of Foster Garden, introduced thousands of new plants and trees to Hawaii, and started its famous orchid collection.
 Paul Weissich, director from 1957 to 1989, expanded Foster Garden to 14 acre of native plants, and developed four additional sites on Oahu Island to create the 650 acre Honolulu Botanical Gardens system.
 Taken as a whole, these five gardens feature rare species from tropical environments ranging from desert to rainforest, comprising the largest and most diverse tropical plant collection in the United States.

-The Garden is the inspiration for a line in Joni Mitchell's 1970 folk song "Big Yellow Taxi": "Took all the trees, put 'em in a tree museum / Then charge people a dollar and a half just to see 'em.".